Betti Tate's thesis and the trace of perverse schobers: Proof of

 Recall that the category $\Sh^!_\cS(X_k^\ell)$ is presented by the algebra $A_k^\ell$ obtained from the quiver $\cQ_k^\ell$ defined in \eqref{eq:quiver} by imposing the relations $\cI_k^\ell$ defined in \eqref{eq:relations-ideal}.
 To define a functor with domain $\Sh^!(X_k^\ell),$ it is therefore sufficient to give a $\cQ_k^\ell$-diagram of objects and maps in $\Ind\Coh(\spectral)$ satisfying the relations $\cI_k^\ell$: the image of the vertex $v_n$ in the quiver $\cQ_k^\ell$ determines the image of the projective object $P_n$ corresponding to $v_n.$ \begin{definition} We write $f_{k,\ell}:\Sh^!_\cS(X_k^\ell)\to\IndCoh(\spectral)$ for the functor defined by the $\cQ_k^\ell$-diagram

 in $\IndCoh(\spectral),$ where the satisfaction of the relations $\cI_k^\ell$ comes from the relation $x(y-1)$ in \eqref{eq:globalquotient}. \end{definition}

-\begin{lemma} The functors $f_{k,\ell}$ are fully faithful. \end{lemma} \begin{proof} It is sufficient to check this on projective objects.
-The Homs among projective objects of $\Sh_\cS^!(X_k^\ell)$ are freely generated by the arrows $c_n$ and $m_n$ (the latter invertible) subject to the relations $m(c-1) = (c-1)m = 0$ (with the appropriate indexing).
+\begin{lemma} The functors $f_{k,\ell}$ are fully faithful. \end{lemma} \begin{proof} The category $\Sh^!(X_k^\ell)$ is the derived category of an abelian category, namely the abelian category of representations of the quiver with relations described in \Cref{prop:finite-automorphic}, generated by the projective objects associated to vertices of the quiver $\cQ_k^\ell,$ so it is sufficient to check full faithfulness on these projective objects.
+The Homs among the projective objects are freely generated by the arrows $c_n$ and $m_n$ (the latter invertible) subject to the relations $m(c-1) = (c-1)m = 0$ (with the appropriate indexing).
 The same is true of the Hom spaces among the $\cO(n),\cO_{\CC/\CC^\times}(n).$ \end{proof}

 \begin{lemma} The functors $f_{k,\ell}$ commute with the functors $(p_k^\ell)^!$ and $(i_k^\ell)_!$ described in \Cref{prop:finite-automorphic}. \end{lemma} \begin{proof} Index the vertices in the quiver $\cQ_k^\ell$ by $k,\ldots,k+\ell,$ as in \eqref{eq:quiver}.
 We will write $P_n$ for the projective object of $\Mod_{A_k^\ell}$ at the $n$th vertex.
 Similarly, we denote the diagram \eqref{eq:fkl} by $\cD_k^\ell,$ and we write $\cD_k^\ell(n)$ for the object placed at the $n$th vertex.